Effects and aftermath of rape: Reporting a rape

 Some individuals have found that reporting their assault assisted them in their recovery process.
-Contacting their local police department, visiting a medical center, and/or calling the National Sexual Assault Hotline are several options that survivors may consider while seeking justice.
+Contacting law enforcement, seeking medical attention, and/or contacting a sexual assault hotline such as the National Sexual Assault Hotline in the USA are several options that survivors may consider while seeking justice.

 Even so, only a small percentage of survivors decide to report their rape.
 Rape victims are less likely to report their sexual assault than simple assault victims.
 Between 2006 and 2010, it is estimated that 211,200 rapes or sexual assaults were unreported to police each year.
 Factors that may influence a rape reporting decision include gender, age, minority status, perceived outcomes, and social expectations.
 Furthermore, a rape in which the survivor knows the perpetrator is less likely to be reported than one committed by a stranger.
 The absence of physical injuries and involvement of drugs and/or alcohol also contributes to the decrease in reports.
 Specifically, female rape victims are more likely to report their cases when they feel more victimized due to serious bodily injuries.
 Female rape victims are less likely to report cases in which the perpetrator is a relative or acquaintance.
 Male rape victims may be hesitant to report rapes due to the stigma surrounding male rape, which can cause humiliation or fear of emasculation.

 Survivors who do not decide to report their rape to law enforcement are still eligible to receive a sexual assault forensic exam, also known as a rape kit.
 They are also still encouraged to seek support from their loved ones and/or a professional psychologist.